-Mark De Freitas MBACP (Accred) Psychotherapy, Hypnotherapy & Anxiety management
+Mark De Freitas MBACP (Accred) Psychotherapy, DBT & Anxiety Management

 My aim is to develop an open, trusting and collaborative therapeutic relationship with you.
 To help you develop the practical skills to reduce your negative emotions and to direct your life towards greater personal fulfillment, replacing limiting life patterns with greater harmony with yourself and others.